-5. How often do you visit/use R iverfront Park?
+Novemen Almost Neven use Riverfront Park?

 Never or Almost Never

 Less Than Once a Month

 A Couple Times a Month

 At Least Once a Week

 Five or More Days a Week

-6. How often do you come dow ntown to work/shop/play?
+6. How often do you come e downtown to work/shop/play?

 Never or Almost Never

 Less Than Once a Month

 A Couple Times a Month

 At Least Once a Week

 Five or More Days a Week

-7. In your opinion, how importa nt is increased development Dov vntown?
+8. In your opinion, how imp portant is Riverfront Park to the Cit ty and Downtown?

 Not Very Important Somewhat Important Extremely Important

-\bigcirc

-8. In your opinion, how importa nt is Riverfront Park to the City a nd Downtown?

-Not Very Important Somewhat Important Extremely Important

-9. How much do you agree with the following text from the Downtown Plan?
-"The Spokane community expressed a strong desire to maintain maximum exposure to sunlight in significant public open spaces, such as Riverfront Park, by promoting buildings designed to reduce shadows."
-In other words, do you agree that sunlight on the park is essential to the City?
+expressed a strong desing spaces, such as Riverfro re to maintain maximum exposu owntown Plan?
+"The Spokane communities to sunlight in significant public opens designed to reduce shadows."
+In other the City?

-Neither Disagree Nor

-Disagree Agree Agree

-0
+expressed a strong desing spaces, such as Riverfro re to maintain maximum exposu ont Park, by promoting buildings re to sunlight in significant public oper s designed to reduce shadows."
+In other